Updated 7th July 2025

 • Email this page

-In an upcoming ZOE Science & Nutrition podcast episode on traditional East African diets with Prof. Quirijn de Mast and Prof. Tim Spector, we explore Tanzania’s fermented banana beer known as mbege.
+In a ZOE Science & Nutrition podcast episode on traditional East African diets with Prof. Quirijn de Mast and Prof. Tim Spector, we explore Tanzania’s fermented banana beer known as mbege.

 This beverage, made by boiling ripe bananas and fermenting the mash with millet flour, is commonly enjoyed in the Kilimanjaro region, where it plays both cultural and nutritional roles.